Editor's choice: the highlights on just-food this week

 The just-food team analyses the key issues in M&A, international grocery retail and sustainability facing the food industry this year.

-Over the forecast period, Fage aims to focus on strengthening its positioning in its best-performing categories, namely, hard cheese and yoghurt.
-Over the past years, Fage de-listed numerous products ...
+Over the forecast period Fage aims to focus on strengthening its positioning in its best-performing segments, namely hard cheese and yoghurt.
+In recent years Fage de-listed numerous products that brou...